trakhimenok/tinyetl/README.md

 ## Purpose
 The purpose of the project was to implement a test task for a job interview.

+The original task: filter list of customers in a range of 100km from a geo point and return id-name pairs sorted by ID (_ascending_).

 ## Build & Quality status

 Build:[![CircleCI](https://circleci.com/gh/astec/tinyetl.svg?style=svg)](https://circleci.com/gh/astec/tinyetl)